HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 }
 ```

-In a fragment setting the theme programmatically is done like this:
+In a fragment, setting the theme programmatically is done like this:
 ```kotlin
   override fun onCreateView(inflater: LayoutInflater, container: ViewGroup?, savedInstanceState: Bundle?): View? {
     val contextThemeWrapper = ContextThemeWrapper(activity, style.Theme_MyApp_Alternative)